Skip to content

 """Resource configuration and processing.

-and handles data encoding, transformation, and mapping.
+encoding, transformation, and mapping.
+Suitable for LLM-generated schema

 """